Berdoo Canyon Road is a Californian Offroad Trail

 Is Berdoo Canyon Road paved?

-This road is paved for the first mile or two then becomes dirt road eventually.
-A 4-wheel-drive with high clearance vehicle is required.
+A 4-wheel-drive with a high-clearance vehicle is required.
 The trail is relatively easy, but there are a few obstacles and deep sandy spots that can give you trouble if you don't have enough clearance.
 Flash flooding is a possibility and dramatically changes road conditions.
 Patches of mud are possible but can be readily negotiated; sand may be deep and require lower tire pressures.
-The road has steep sections, hitting an 11% of maximum gradient through some of the ramps.
+There is one moderately difficult section that may be intimidating to new off-roaders and may be difficult to make it through in some smaller/stock 4×4 vehicles, but any stock Jeep or 4×4 truck with moderate clearance can make it.

 Is Berdoo Canyon Road open?

-Running through the scenic Berdoo Canyon in the Little San Bernardino Mountains, the road tops out at 1.300m (4,262ft) above the sea level.
-Accessible the year round, with the best time to travel between October and June, the route passes by some very scenic locations.
+Running through the scenic Berdoo Canyon in the Little San Bernardino Mountains, the road tops out at 1,300m (4,262ft) above sea level.
+Accessible year-round, the best time to travel is between October and June as the route passes by some very scenic locations.